-Minimaxing is not the only way to back up values in game trees, nor do the enhanced methods necessarily traverse the smallest trees.
-Various other algorithms have been proposed and implemented, but none have found wide use in practice, because they are not time-efficient.
-For an extended overview of such search alternatives we refer to Junghanns (1998).
+Minimaxing is not the only way to backup values in game trees, nor do the enhanced methods necessarily traverse the smallest trees.
+Various other algorithms have been proposed and implemented, but none have found wide use in practice, because they are not timeefficient.